Planting, Growing, and Harvesting Pears

-- Plan to plant at least two varieties of pear trees because they need to be cross-pollinated to produce fruit.
+- Plan to plant at least two varieties of pear trees, as they will need to be cross-pollinated to produce fruit.
 Make sure the varieties are compatible with each other.

 - Space standard-size trees 20 to 25 feet apart.
 Space dwarf trees 12 to 15 feet apart.